Jessica Sutta

-Jessica Lynn Sutta (born May 15, 1982) is an American singer, songwriter, dancer and former actress.
+Jessica Lynn Sutta is an American singer, songwriter, dancer and former actress.
 She is a former member of the girl group The Pussycat Dolls.
-As a solo artist, Sutta shelved her first attempt with a debut album, Sutta Pop (2012), but went on to release two studio albums Feline Resurrection (2016) and I Say Yes (2017) and reached four number ones on US Dance Club Songs ("Show Me", "Make It Last", "I'm Gonna Get You" and "Distortion"), becoming the only former Pussycat Dolls' member to reach the top of an American chart.
+As a solo artist, Sutta shelved her first attempt with a debut album, Sutta Pop (2012), but went on to release her mixtape, Feline Resurrection (2016) and her debut studio album, I Say Yes (2017).
+She has reached four number ones on US Dance Club Songs ("Show Me", "Make It Last", "I'm Gonna Get You" and "Distortion"), becoming the only former Pussycat Dolls' member to reach the top of an American chart.

-Prior to her music career, Sutta become captain squad Miami Heat's cheerleading squad in her teens and she had a brief acting career in the films Bully (2001) and From Justin to Kelly (2003) and soap opera Ocean Ave.
+Prior to her music career, Sutta became captain of the Miami Heat's cheerleading squad in her teens and she had a brief acting career in the films Bully (2001) and From Justin to Kelly (2003) and soap opera Ocean Ave.
 (2002–2003).

-Early life
+Early life and education

 Jessica Lynn Sutta was born in Miami, Florida to a Catholic and Jewish family of Russian and Polish descent.
-At the age of three, she was enrolled in various dance classes and would later attend Miami City Ballet and the New World School of the Arts at the age of 14 to further her dance skills.
+At the age of three, she was enrolled in various dance classes.
+She later attended Miami City Ballet and the New World School of the Arts at the age of 14 to further her dance skills.

 When she was 17, Sutta tore her ACL on both knees and switched to theatre, thinking her dance career was over.
 Eventually, through rehabilitation Sutta's knees healed and joined NBA's cheerleading squad Miami Heat in 1999, becoming the captain in 2001.